shaaza/haskell-snippets/README.md

   - Fibonacci, List Functions, etc.

 ## Usage
-The purpose of the code in this repo is entirely pedagogic, and hence is meant to be manually into an interpreter or IDE and used accordingly.
+The purpose of the code in this repo is entirely pedagogic, and hence the code is meant to be entered into an interpreter via ghci :l or loaded into an IDE and used accordingly.
 The details of the functions are given in the README specific to each snippet.